Contact Us

 Based on this, you could decide to add a reminder feature to the app that prompts users to log their workouts at specific times.

-User research helps you eliminate the guesswork about what users want.
+Ongoing user research helps you eliminate the guesswork about what users want.
+You base your decisions on real data and insights.

 Types of User Research